 - Using breathing exercises to strengthen the lung

 Recovery after the Procedure

-Recovery from such an invasive and radical surgery is long and progress may be slow.
-It may take as much as two months or more for a patient to recovery fully, and even then the patient may not experience full recovery.
-Patients may always live with some impaired lung function or the repercussions of other complications.
+Recovery from such a radical surgery is long, and progress may be slow.
+Two months or more may be necessary for recovery, and even then, the patient may not experience a full recovery.
+Patients may always live with impaired lung function.

-Immediately after the procedure the patient needs to remain in the hospital for monitoring and treatment of any complications.
-A respirator may be needed initially as well as drainage tubes to remove fluid from the chest cavity.
-A therapist may also work with patients to improve breathing and oxygen intake.
+After the procedure, the patient must remain in the hospital for monitoring.
+A respirator can help the patient breathe, and drainage tubes may remove fluid from the chest cavity.
+A therapist may also work with patients to improve their breathing and oxygen intake.